JayceonHo/BrainNetMLP/README.md

 <img src="./fig/pipeline.jpg" width="800" height="500" float: center>

-BrainNetMLP incorporates a dual-branch structure to jointly capture both spatial connectivity and spectral information, enabling precise spatiotemporal feature fusion.
+The main nolvety of BrainNetMLP is that it incorporates a dual-branch structure to jointly capture both spatial connectivity and spectral information, enabling precise spatiotemporal feature fusion.